 The takeaway?
 If you want to sell to customers in the UK, choose a UK data centre - and, if your provider can’t confirm where your website will be hosted, look elsewhere.

-3. DR capabilities
+3. Disaster recovery capabilities

 In addition to a primary data centre that meets your requirements around latency and data residency, check that your provider can offer some level of protection against prolonged unplanned downtime and data loss.
 Examples could include offering remote storage as standard for backups, offering automated backups of your entire environment, or more sophisticated disaster recovery (DR) solutions such as DRaaS.